 You want to design the system so that each layer communicates only with certain other layers.
 That may be easier to enforce if layers are implemented as different class libraries, because you can clearly identify what dependencies are set between libraries.
 For instance, the domain model layer should not take a dependency on any other layer (the domain model classes should be Plain Old CLR Objects, or POCO, classes).
-As shown in Figure 7-6, the Ordering.Domain layer library has dependencies only on the .NET Core libraries or NuGet packages, but not on any other custom library (data library, persistence library, etc.).
+As shown in Figure 7-6, the Ordering.Domain layer library has dependencies only on the .NET Core libraries or NuGet packages, but not on any other custom library, such as data library or persistence library.